The Rise, Fall and Future of Kokoda Tourism

 The paper also includes reviews of the ‘Kokoda Initiative 2019 Report: PNG-Australian Governance Partnership’ which has no relevance to the management of Kokoda tourism.

-A separate review of the proposed Kokoda Track Management Authority Bill orchestrated by the DFAT Strategic Advisor in a clandestine manner seeks to embed the future management of PNGs most popular tourism destination within the PNG Conservation Environment Protection Authority (CEPA) rather than under the auspices of the PNG Minister for Tourism, Arts and Culture.
+A separate review of the proposed Kokoda Track Management Authority (KTMA) Bill orchestrated by the DFAT Strategic Advisor in a clandestine manner seeks to embed the future management of PNGs most popular tourism destination within the PNG Conservation Environment Protection Authority (CEPA) rather than under the auspices of the PNG Minister for Tourism, Arts and Culture.

 The paper provides detailed responses to aid-funded forums, workshops and consultant’s reports together with ideas and suggestions to improve management and create income earning opportunities for village communities.
 As we gained more experience over the years we were able to upgrade our ideas and suggestions – however – as the responses to various submissions show, they were ignored by deskbound aid-funded officials in Port Moresby.